North Bay, Ontario: Media

 The local newspaper is the North Bay Nugget, which is published in print form from Tuesday through Saturday.

-BayToday.ca is an online local news source in North Bay, offering news, weather updates, entertainment, sports and business features.

 CKNY-DT is an owned-and-operated television station of CTV.
 Part of the CTV Northern Ontario subsystem, CKNY functions largely as a rebroadcaster of CICI-TV in Greater Sudbury, although news reporters in North Bay provide content to CTV Northern Ontario's newscasts.
 In May 2020, its local studio on Oak Street was closed, and its staff was reduced to two reporters and a cameraman/editor, all of whom now working remotely.
 The local Cogeco Cable system operates a community channel under the YourTV branding, which produces a slate of local newscasts under the Cogeco News branding.

-In radio, North Bay effectively acts as a single market with the nearby town of Sturgeon Falls, with virtually all stations in both communities serving the whole region.